11 Working with Survey Data

 )

-The above code creates a column called pid_new which has 7 ordered categories.
-This ordering comes in handy for data visualization.
-Say we wanted to show the distribution of partisan lean.
-Using pid_new we can create a data visualization like the following, using ct() along the way:
+This fact comes in handy for data visualization.
+Say we wanted to show the distribution of partisan lean in the WTHH survey.
+Using pid7_cat we can create a data visualization like the following, using ct() along the way.
+Notice that the categories run from strong Democrat on the left to strong Republican on the right.

 ggplot() +